Critical Youth & Community Studies

 If you are a part-time student then you will normally undertake one module in each of trimesters 1, 2 and 3 to achieve 180 credits at Level 11, over a period of two years – two and a half years, as required for the award of Master of Science.

-A Postgraduate Certificate can be taken on successful completion of three modules, either as a discrete course or as the first step towards a Diploma, which also consists of three modules.
-Upon successful completion of the Diploma, you can undertake a capstone project or dissertation on a relevant topic.
+A Postgraduate Certificate (PgCert) can be taken on successful completion of three modules, either as a discrete course or as the first step towards a Postgraduate Diploma (PgDip), which also consists of three modules.
+Upon successful completion of the PgDip, you can undertake a capstone project or dissertation on a relevant topic.

 It is anticipated that you will be employed within an organisation that provides a relevant placement experience which will enable you to achieve the required learning outcomes within your own workplace.

 If you are a full-time student and do not have relevant employment you will normally be placed by the University within an organisation for a defined period in each year of our course.
-The placement experience enables you to meet specific learning outcomes and a placement learning agreement is drawn up.
+The placement experience enables you to meet specific learning outcomes.

 Assessment is through a combination of the following methods: